roboime/core/PLANNING.md

 - **kick &lt;pos&gt;**

-  Robot goes to the ball, orients to _pos_ and kicks as soon as the angles is good enough.
+  Robot orients to _pos_ and kicks as soon as the angles is good enough.

 - **wait**